uarizona-2022spring-phys105a/phys105a/README.md

 * E:  0–49.9 points

 No scaling will be applied.
-Nevertheless, the points for a student's worst two assignments or one project will not be counted.
+Nevertheless, the points for a student's worst 20 points worth of assignments or project will not be counted.

 **Incomplete (I) or Withdrawal (W):**
 Incomplete (I) or withdrawal (W) grades must be made in accordance